-- O599 Services Purchased from Other Sources.
-Payments to service providers for services not classified elsewhere in the object 0500 series. - 0600 Supplies.
-Amounts paid for items that are consumed, worn out, or deteriorated through use; or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
-Items that do not contribute to a district's capital assets, as evaluated by the district's capital assets policy, may be coded as supply items, or may be coded as 0735, Non-Capital Equipment.
-Items that contribute to a district's capital assets must be coded as equipment items in the 0700 series. - 0610 General Supplies.
-Expenditures for purchase of all supplies (other than those listed below) for the operation of a school district, including freight and cartage for the delivery of these supplies. - Note: Object codes 0611 through 0619 are available for district use. - 0620 Energy.
-Expenditures for energy, including gas, oil, coal, gasoline, and services received from public and private utility companies. - 0621 Natural Gas.
+0610 General Supplies.
+Expenditures for purchase of all supplies (other than those listed below) for the operation of a school district, including freight and cartage for the delivery of these supplies.

+- 0620 Energy.
+Expenditures for energy, including gas, oil, coal, gasoline and services received from public and private utility companies. - 0621 Natural Gas.
 Expenditures for gas utility services from a private or public utility company. - 0622 Electricity.
 Expenditures for electric utility services from private or public utility company. - 0623 Bottled Gas.
 Expenditures for bottled gas, such as propane gas received in tanks. - 0624 Oil.
 Expenditures for bulk oil normally used for heating. - 0625 Coal.
 Expenditures for raw coal normally used for heating. - 0626 Motor Vehicle Fuels.
-Expenditures for gasoline, diesel, propane, and other fuels for use in motor vehicles. - 0629 Other.
-Expenditures for energy that cannot be classified in one of the foregoing categories o630 Food.
+Expenditures for gasoline, diesel, propane and other fuels for use in motor vehicles. - 0629 Other.
+Expenditures for energy that cannot be classified in one of the foregoing categories - 0630 Food.
 (BOLD for Food Services Fund only.)
 This code is used for purchased food and milk.
-This will also include any costs to process USDA Donated Food into alternate end products through commodity processing contracts.

-- USDA Donated Foods.
-This is a new bolded code that is to be used for fees associated with USDA Donated Foods (Commodity) acquisition.
-This would include delivery fees from the distributor, administrative fees for CDHS, and commodity storage fees.
+This will also include any costs to process USDA Donated Food into alternate end products through commodity processing contracts. - 0632 USDA Donated Food Fees.
+Used for fees associated with USDA Donated Foods (Commodity) acquisition.
+This would include delivery fees from the distributor, administrative fees for CDHS and commodity storage fees.
 Commodity processing fees are to be coded as Food: 0630 - 0633 USDA Donated Foods.
 (BOLD for Food Services Fund only.)
 Whether or not you choose to inventory USDA Donated Foods (Commodity) separately, this code must be used to record the value of USDA Donated Foods.
-These amounts may be expensed as they are received throughout the year, or at the end of the year on a one-time, annualized basis.

-Note: Object codes 0631, and 0634- 0639 are available for district use.

-Books and Periodicals.
-Expenditures for books, textbooks, and periodicals prescribed and available for general use, including library and reference books.
+These amounts may be expensed as they are received throughout the year or at the end of the year on a one-time, annualized basis. - Note: Object codes 0631 and 0634- 0639 are available for district use. - 0640 Books and Periodicals.
+Expenditures for books, textbooks and periodicals prescribed and available for general use, including library and reference books.
 This category includes the cost of workbooks, textbook binding or repairs, as well as textbooks which are purchased to be resold or rented.
 Also recorded here are costs of binding or other repairs to school library books.

-O650 Electronic Media Materials.
+0650 Electronic Media Materials.
 Technology-related supplies include supplies that are typically used in conjunction with technology-related hardware or software.
-Some examples are CDs, flash or jump drives, parallel cables, and monitor stands.
+Some examples are CDs, flash or jump drives, parallel cables and monitor stands.
 Software costs below the capitalization threshold should be reported here.
 Licenses and fees for services such as subscriptions to research materials over the Internet should be reported under 0530 Communications.